ELI-Data-Mining-Group/PELIC-dataset/README.md

 ### test_scores.csv

-`test_scores.csv` contains information about students' test scores from their intial placement tests upon entering the ELI. `test_scores.csv` is organized such that each row is a unique **student** with a unique identifier, the **anon_id**.
+`test_scores.csv` contains information about students' test scores from their initial placement tests upon entering the ELI. `test_scores.csv` is organized such that each row is a unique **student** with a unique identifier, the **anon_id**.
 There are 18 columns which provide scores for the different components of the placement test:

 Column | Column name        | Description
 :---   | :---               | :---